researchdata-sheffield/telfest2018-carpentry/README.md

 ---
-title: "A highly interactive approach to teaching programming skills with Software & Data Carpentry"
+title: "A highly interactive approach to teaching programming and data analysis with Software & Data Carpentry"
 author: "Jez Cope (University Library), …"
 ---